OK, you've installed a copy of Alaveteli, and can see the site in a browser. What next?

 Remember that the sample data includes a user with admin access to your site.
 You should revoke that status so it cannot be used to access your site – follow the steps described in the previous section.

 Create a new public authority in the admin interface – give it a name like “Test authority”.
 Set the request email to an address that you will receive.

 From the main interface of the site, make a request to the new authority.

 You should receive the request email – try replying to it.
 Your response email should appear in Alaveteli.
 Not working?
 Take a look at our troubleshooting tips.
-If that doesn’t sort it out, get in touch on the developer mailing list or IRC for help.
+If that doesn’t sort it out, get in touch on the developer mailing list for help.

 Import Public Authorities